 The Muhlenberg Dance Program participates each year in the Regional Festival of the American College Dance Festival Association (ACDFA).
 ACDFA is the only national organization dedicated to fostering artistic excellence in dance choreography and performance in higher education.
 The Association meets in ten regional conferences across the nation for classes, workshops, and performances.

 The centerpiece of each conference is a series of Adjudicated Concerts: each participating college or university may send one or two dance works for blind adjudication by nationally recognized dance professionals.
 Forty to fifty works are seen at each conference, and of those works about a dozen are chosen for the Gala Concert based on excellence in choreography and performance.
 On alternate years, ACDFA holds a National Festival.

 Muhlenberg Dancers at ACDA

-Muhlenberg dancers have enjoyed great success at the festivals, with dances selected for presentation at four biannual national conference since 2002, and at every regional Gala Concert.
+Muhlenberg dancers have enjoyed great success at the festivals, with dances selected for presentation at five biannual national conference since 2002, and at nearly every regional Gala Concert.
 Here's the list of recent accomplishments (National Festival years in bold):

 - 2011: Muhlenberg hosted more than 550 dancers from 23 institutions for the Northeast Conference.
 "We'll Prey for Her," choreographed by Ashley Sleeth '11, and "Kinetic Commotion," choreographed by faculty member Shelley Oliver, were selected for the Gala Concert from 37 works adjudicated.

-- 2010: "Rite," choreographed by Associate Professor Charles O. Anderson, was selected for national presentation at the Kennedy Center for Performing Arts.
+- 2010: "Rite," choreographed by Associate Professor Charles O. Anderson, was selected for national presentation at the Kennedy Center for the Performing Arts.